ScrollPage/Hakaton/README.md

 12) docker run -d --name=<name> -p 5432:5432 -e POSTGRES_PASSWORD=<password> -e PGDATA=/pgdata -v /pgdata:/pgdata postgres
 13) python manage.py runserver
 ```
 Do not forget to specify your PostgreSQL password in backend.settings!
+(Database section)
+And set the Reds host to `127.0.0.1` backend.settings uncomment line 206 and comment line 207

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.